Calf Canyon/Hermits Peak Fire: Effects

-Injuries, deaths, and destruction

 No fatalities were reported as a result of the Calf Canyon/Hermits Peak Fire.
 However, hundreds of structures were damaged or destroyed.
 The Southwest Coordination Center says 899 structures were destroyed in the fire, and a further 84 damaged.
 Governor of New Mexico Michelle Lujan Grisham said on May 17 that although she lacked hard figures, the number of homes/structures destroyed could be between 1,000 and 1,500.
 After the two fires merged during the April 22 catastrophic wind event, 277 structures were reported destroyed, including 166 homes.
 A breakdown of the buildings burned after that point is not yet available.

 Governor Grisham reported that as of May 17, 2,006 people had applied for federal aid through FEMA and 446 people had received it, totaling $612,000.

 Closures and evacuations

 At one point approximately 15,500 New Mexico households were forced to evacuate, according to The Washington Post.
 Multiple communities were threatened, including Mora, Cleveland, and Las Vegas (not to be confused with Las Vegas, Nevada).

 The fire caused the closure of the entire Pecos/Las Vegas Ranger District of the Santa Fe National Forest, as well as multiple state parks.
 These included Mesilla Valley State Park, Coyote Creek State Park, Morphy Lake State Park, Storrie Lake State Park, and Pecos Canyon State Park.

 On May 19, officials closed three of New Mexico's five national forests—Santa Fe National Forest, Carson National Forest, and the Cibola National Forest—as a result of the already-burning fires and the potential for future ignitions during the ongoing extreme fire danger.
 The forests were set to reopen July 18, 2022, closer to the arrival of monsoon moisture, although the closures could be rescinded earlier, according to the USFS.
 On May 23, the USFS announced that effective 8 a.m. on May 25, the Lincoln National Forest was also closed until at latest July 30.